Head of the Lab

 2023 – Postgraduate student (IDEA net project)

-Indian Flying Fox (Pteropus medius) is the most abundant fruit bat in Sri Lanka, though this species is yet to be studied in a wider range.
+The Indian Flying Fox (Pteropus medius) is the most abundant fruit bat in Sri Lanka, though this species is yet to be studied in a wider range.
 Taxonomic status, movement ecology, and habitat context, including roosting ecology, will be explained in this study while identifying the route of zoonotic diseases that spread in Sri Lanka from India.

-Supervisor: Dr. Wipula Yapa, Prof. Inoka C. Perera, Prof. Andreas Nitsche, Prof. Claudia Kohl, Dr. Saminda Fernando
+Supervisors: Dr. Wipula Yapa, Prof. Inoka C. Perera, Prof. Andreas Nitsche, Prof. Claudia Kohl, Dr. Saminda Fernando

 Vithusha Aramphamoorthy